TobiasRoland/100-examples-of-monads/JavaList.md

 Note how we're "flattening" every list into just it's elements!

-## A really quite silly example
+### A really quite silly example
 Here's another interesting example that will (just like the examples above) be equivalent to our original example.
 Really, this is just a bit silly.
-Still, if you're having trouble understanding the examples, I storngly suggest you try to really read and understand this example thoroughly.
+Still, if you're having trouble understanding the examples, I urge  you try to _really_, **Thoroughly**  read and understand this example thoroughly.

 Note our use of the `java.util.Function.identity` that we learned about in the Streams section!